WBT (AM): Broadcasting facilities

 WBT's diamond-shaped antennas account for three of only eight operational Blaw-Knox towers in the United States.
 In the morning hours of September 22, 1989, the high winds from Hurricane Hugo severely damaged two of WBT's towers and nearly killed then-Chief Engineer, Bob White.
 The FCC approved WBT to operate at 25,000 watts with a non-directional pattern for the next year while the two damaged towers were rebuilt.

 A single tower radiates the transmitter's full power during the day.
+Its daytime coverage area is not nearly as large as those of other 50,000-watt stations due to the Carolinas' poor ground conductivity; some outer suburbs such as Statesville, Shelby, and Salisbury only get a grade B signal.
+Despite this, it provides at least secondary coverage as far north as the eastern Piedmont Triad, as far west as the eastern portion of the Upstate, as far east as the Pee Dee and as far south as the Columbia suburbs.
+Under the right conditions, it can be heard well into the more mountainous areas of the Carolinas, as well as the Sandhills.
 At night, power is fed to all three towers in a directional pattern to protect KFAB in Omaha, Nebraska, which also operates on 1110 AM and employs a similar directional pattern that protects WBT to the east.
+Despite this, it can be heard in parts of 22 states, including almost all of the eastern half of the continent.

 Despite its clear-channel status, WBT was long plagued by marginal nighttime coverage in some parts of the Charlotte area, especially the western portion, due to the need to adjust its signal at sundown to protect KFAB.
 To solve this problem, WBT operated a synchronous booster signal in Shelby from 1947 to the early 1960s.
-In 1995, then-owner Jefferson-Pilot bought WBZK in Chester, South Carolina, located 40 miles southwest of Charlotte, to provide a better signal to the western part of the market at night.
+In 1995, then-owner Jefferson-Pilot bought WBZK in Chester, South Carolina, located 40 miles (64 km) southwest of Charlotte, to provide a better signal to the western part of the market at night.
 WBZK's calls became WBT-FM.
 In 2012, sister station WLNK added a simulcast of WBT on its HD2 digital subcarrier.